GerardMaggiolino/GerardMaggiolino.github.io/_posts/Python-Guide/2018-06-14-data-structures-python.md

 {% endhighlight %}

-Frozenset is identical to set, but restricted to methods which do not mutate the frozenset.
+Frozenset is identical to set, but restricted to methods which do not mutate the structure.
 Sets will be covered in the next section.
 </p>

 <div class="section" id="mutable">Mutable Data Structures</div>
+Lists are ordered collections of objects declared with '[]'.
 <p>

 </p>